celestiaorg/blobstream-contracts/docs/fraud-proofs.md

 ## Celestiums Intro

-A Celestium is a rollup that uses Celestia for data availability but settles on any EVM chain.
-This works by the Celestia validator set periodically signing over batched data commitments and validator set updates, which are relayed to the QGB smart contract.
-The data commitments are stored in the EVM chain's state, and can be used to prove inclusion of any data posted to Celestia.
+A Celestium is a blockchain that uses Celestia for data availability but settles on any EVM chain.
+The QGB operates by having the Celestia validator set periodically sign over batched data commitments and validator set updates, which are relayed an EVM smart contract.
+The data commitments are stored in the EVM chain's state, and can be used to prove inclusion of any data historically posted to Celestia.

 # Fraud Proofs